AishaniA/MagicInEveryPixel/README.md

 3. Personalization Features: Provide users with the ability to personalize their experience by saving their favorite backgrounds, creating custom categories, or even uploading their own background images to the database for future use.

 4. Collaboration Tools: Introduce collaboration features that allow users to share their edited images with others, collaborate on projects, and provide feedback on each other's work.
 This can create a community around the add-on and encourage creativity and collaboration among users.

+# Challenges We Faced

+Initially, we aimed to create a filter that would use AI to detect facial features for tracking, allowing the user to apply filters dynamically based on the detected features.
+However, we soon realized that this scope was too large.
+As a result, we decided to pivot our approach and focus on creating a more achievable and user-friendly filter that still provided an enchanting experience for our users and implemented a few of our desired features.